 Locate your most popular landing pages

-It's hard to let these stars of the show shine brightly if you don't know who they are, so use your analytics to figure out which of your pages or products are getting the most views.
+It's hard to let these stars of the show shine brightly if you don't know what they are, so use your analytics to figure out which of your pages or products are getting the most views.
 With the amount of traffic they're getting, these pages are probably doing something right.
-If the page has a high bounce rate (meaning customers are landing on that page, reading what's on it and then leaving), the fact remains that's it's still being visited a bunch.
+If the page has a high bounce rate (meaning customers are landing on that page, reading what's on it, and then leaving), the fact remains that's it's still being visited a bunch.
 Try to figure out how people keep ending up on this page, especially when it's not what they're looking for, or how you can rope them in to looking at other pages by adding internal links.

 If the page has a low bounce rate and high traffic, on the other hand, then it's one of your top performers.
-Take a close look at what it's doing well, such as having well-written content, answering some very common questions or maybe just showcasing a very sought-after product.
+Take a close look at what it's doing well, such as having well-written content, answering some very common questions, or just showcasing a very sought-after product.
 Either way, by looking at pages with the most views, you'll know what your big-ticket items are, and will be able to improve them accordingly.

 List your most searched queries

 Look into what your customers are most frequently searching for in your internal site search.
-This information is important, not only because it further highlights popular products, but because it can determine whether you'll want to make some user-friendly changes to your website.
+This information is important not only because it further highlights popular products, but because it can determine whether you'll want to make some user-friendly changes to your website.
 For example, if you see a topic that’s highly searched for, consider updating your FAQs so it includes the answer to that question.

 As another example, say one of your most popular queries is "water bottle."
 You'd want to search for "water bottle" yourself and see what your results are.
 If your results aren't quite what they should be, consider optimizing your water bottles for that keyword, or looking into the way you organize your products and seeing whether there's room for improvement.
 Additionally, you’d want to decide whether to make water bottles a sub point in your navigation since they're so popular.